 Remove a ladle of the broth into a small bowl.
 Stir 2 TAB flour into the the bowl and whisk well.
 Pour mixture back into pan and simmer until the sauce has thickened to your liking.
 Add sour cream and return chicken to the pan and coat with the sauce.

-Serve with my spaetzle recipe.
+Serve with SPAETZLE.